bertjiazheng/bertjiazheng.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research engineer at Manycore Research Institute led by [Dr. Zihan Zhou](https://faculty.ist.psu.edu/zzhou/).
+I am currently a senior research engineer at Manycore Research Institute led by [Dr. Zihan Zhou](https://faculty.ist.psu.edu/zzhou/).
 We are conducting cutting-edge research in computer vision and machine learning.
 Please [drop me an email](mailto:jiajia@qunhemail.com) with your CV if interested.

 Before that, I obtained my master's degree from [ShanghaiTech University](http://www.shanghaitech.edu.cn/) and [University of Chinese Academy of Sciences](https://www.ucas.edu.cn/), where I was supervised by [Prof. Shenghua Gao](https://sist.shanghaitech.edu.cn/sist_en/2020/0814/c7582a54772/page.htm).
 I received my bachelor's degree from [Northwestern Polytechnical University](http://www.nwpu.edu.cn).
 I have also been very fortunate enough to work with [Prof. Yi Ma](https://people.eecs.berkeley.edu/~yima/) at ShanghaiTech University.